-- c.
-Providing Performance Management for all Directors. - (3) The HR Officer/HR Manager/Supervisor is responsible for: - a.
-Providing day to day assistance and advice to staff and supervisors about this policy and its implementation; and - b.
+- 3. Providing Performance Management for all Directors. - iii.
+The HR Officer/HR Manager/Supervisor is responsible for: - 1.
+Providing day to day assistance and advice to staff and supervisors about this policy and its implementation; and - 2.
 Providing general training for supervisors and staff to optimize effective implementation of employee performance and evaluation.